SPHEREx Pre-Perihelion Mapping of $\mathrm{H_2O}$, $\mathrm{CO_2}$, and $\mathrm{CO}$ in Interstellar Object 3I/ATLAS: Discussion

+These close thermally altering passages could have been accomplished either as a primordial body formed in-place near its birth system's $\co_2$ ice line (to ensure minimal CO but extensive labile $\co_2$ ice incorporation) and quickly ejected soon after PPD disk clearing, or, as seen currently in our own mature system, as an ice-rich KBO that became scattered into its inner system for a few hundred near-star orbits before ejection.

-Finally we end with one last piece of big picture scholarly speculation.
-Naive models of ISO creation would suggest the maximal number of ISOs created by a system should be when it hosts the most free flying small planetesimals that are dynamically hot, that is, when the system is very young, within the first few Myrs of the host stars formation.
+Finally we end with a piece of scholarly speculation.
+Naive models of ISO creation would suggest the maximal number of ISOs created by a system should be when it hosts the most free-flying small planetesimals that are dynamically hot.
+I.e., when the system is very young, within the first few Myrs of the host stars formation.
 But this is also the era when a system's protoplanetary disk is optically thick near its midplane and planetesimals in the densest part of the disk remain cold and thermally unprocessed.
 PPDs are seen to clear within $\range{5}{10} \unit{Myrs}$ of host star formation though \citep[and references therein]{2005ApJ...620.1010R, 2025MNRAS.541.2246B}, and the first heavy thermal processing of KBOs estimated to occur in $\range{1}{40} \unit{Myrs}$ \citep{2021MNRAS.505.5654D, 2021Icar..35613998S, 2021Icar..35614072L, 2022PSJ.....3..251L, 2023MNRAS.522.2081P}.

-Planetary migration and Oort Cloud formation involving small body ejection processes can take many 100's of Myrs to complete (Ref from Dearth papers).
-We can thus argue plausibly that PPDs can clear and small body thermal evolutionary processes can occur more rapidly than dynamical processes can cool down and mature in a system, and we should see a mix of volatile rich, hypervolatile depleted, and totally devolatilized ejected objects as our ISOs.
+Planetary migration and Oort Cloud formation involving small body ejection processes can take 100's of Myrs to complete \citep{2013Icar..225...40B, 2019ApJ...884...69G}.
+We can thus plausibly argue that PPDs can clear and small body thermal evolutionary processes can occur more rapidly than dynamical processes can cool down and mature in a system, and we should see a mix of volatile rich, hypervolatile depleted, and totally devolatilized ejected objects as our ISOs.
 This is precisely what we have seen so far in highly-devolatilized 1I/Oumuamua, hypervolatile-rich 2I/Borisov, and well-thermally processed \atlas.